QUALITY-CONTROL OF

 Systems.

-One purpose of the paper is to recognize the importance of
+purpose of the paper is to recognize the importance of accuracy, or more

-accuracy, or more generally of quality of information.
-Data-Banks and
+generally of quality of information.
+Data-Banks and Management Information

-Management Information Systems may typically imply some processing performed on
+Systems may typically imply some processing performed on externally obtained

-To the extent that this happens it becomes more difficult to expect that
+extent that this happens it becomes more difficult to expect that the quality

-the quality of information can be represented by a measure of effectiveness of
+of information can be represented by a measure of effectiveness of systems and

-systems and subsystems in relation to operational goals.
-Thus, a second
+subsystems in relation to operational goals.
+Thus, a second purpose of

-purpose of this paper is to suggest some possibilities of attaching a
+this paper is to suggest some possibilities of attaching a measure of quality

-measure of quality to discrete items of information, such as coded observations
+to discrete items of information, such as coded observations and intermediate

-The paper consists of five chapters supporting five sets of statements
+paper consists of five chapters supporting five sets of statements regarding

-regarding the consequences of present practices, and what can be done to
+the consequences of present practices, and what can be done to implement the

-administrative applications such as in public planning and in industrial
+applications such as in public planning and in industrial manufacturing.

 Information system design, data integrity, privacy, security, secrecy,